 The Charles Schwab Challenge

-The event in question and the one that gets the honour of showcasing the PGA Tour’s return is The Charles Schwab Challenge held at the Colonial Golf & CC in Fort Worth, Texas, about 30 mins drive from Dallas.
+So onwards we go in great spirits and after heading from Texas to New York its back to Texas again for the Charles Schwab Challenge held at the Colonial Golf & CC in Fort Worth, Texas, about 30 mins drive from Dallas.

 One of the longest standing events on the PGA Tour dating back to 1946 Colonial is closely associated with Ben Hogan who was a long time Fort Worth resident and won the tournament on five occasions.

-Having been sponsored by Dean & Deluca in 2016 & 17 the tournament was without a sponsor in 2018, however last year Charles Schwab took up the baton and the event became known as the Charles Schwab Challenge.
+Having been sponsored by Dean & Deluca in 2016 & 17 the tournament was without a sponsor in 2018, however in 2019 Charles Schwab took up the baton and the event became known as the Charles Schwab Challenge.

-The tournament is one of six on the PGA Tour given ‘Invitational’ status.
-[The other five being The Genesis, API, RBC Heritage, Memorial & Quicken Loans], which would normally see a more restricted field, however this year allowing for the limited playing opportunities of late a field of 148 is set to tee it up, which includes all of the world’s top five.
+The tournament is one of five on the PGA Tour given ‘Invitational’ status.
+[The other five being The Genesis, API, RBC Heritage and Memorial], which means a more restricted field of 120 is on display.

 Colonial Country Club is a Par 70 measuring at just over 7200 yards.